rebeccagoldberg/rebeccagoldberg.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: We've got what you need!
+    title: Impact grows here.
-    text: Start Bootstrap has everything you need to get your new website up and running in no time!
-All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
-No strings attached!
+    text: Our team is dedicated to ensuring that educators are well-equipped to lead effective systems, schools, and programs that help kids thrive in adulthood.
+To do that successfully, we infuse evidence-based practices and partner feedback to continually refine and strengthen our approach.
     actions:
       - title: Get Started!
-        url: '#page-top'
+        url: '#services'
         class: btn-light

   - type: services.html